Gromov-Witten and Welschinger invariants of del Pezzo varieties: Introduction and statement of the main results

 \subsection{Introduction and motivation}

-A Fano variety of dimension $n$, introduced by Gino Fano in 1930s, is a non-singular complex projective variety $X_n$ of complex dimension $n$ whose anti-canonical divisor $-K_{X_n}$ is ample.
-The maximal positive integer $r>0$ such that $-K_{X_n}=rH$, where $H$ is a primitive divisor in $Pic(X_n)$, is called \textit{index of $X_n$} and denoted by $ind(X_n)$.

-Non-singular $n$-dimensional Fano varieties are completely classified in 1980s by V. A. Iskovskikh (for $n=3$) and T. Fujita (for any $n$) (see \cite{iskovskikh2010algebraic}).

-A $n$-dimensional Fano variety of index divisible by $(n-1)$ is also called a \textbf{$n$-dimensional del Pezzo variety} for any $n\geq 2$.
-The degree of a $n$-dimensional del Pezzo variety $X_n$, denoted by $\deg(X_n)$, is the integer given by $(\frac{1}{n-1})^n(-K_{X_n})^n$.
-Note that the degree of a three-dimensional del Pezzo variety is no more than $8$ (see Chapter 2 and Chapter 3 in \cite{iskovskikh2010algebraic}).
-Note also that every Fano surface is a del Pezzo surface.
+A Fano variety of dimension $n$, first introduced by G.~Fano in the 1930s, is a non-singular complex projective variety $X_n$ of complex dimension $n$ whose anti-canonical divisor $-K_{X_n}$ is ample.
+The positive integer $r>0$ for which $-K_{X_n}=rH$, where $H$ is a primitive divisor in $\Pic(X_n)$, is called the \textit{index of\, $X_n$} and is denoted by $\ind(X_n)$.
+An $n$-dimensional Fano variety of index divisible by $n-1$ is called an \textit{$n$-dimensional del Pezzo variety} for every $n\geq 2$.
+All $2$-dimensional Fano varieties are del Pezzo surfaces.
+Non-singular Fano threefolds were essentially classified in the 1980s by V.\,A.~Iskovskikh and later refined by S.~Mukai.
+For higher dimensions, however, only partial results of classification are known, with important contributions of T.~Fujita on polarized varieties (see \cite{iskovskikh2010algebraic}).
+The degree of an $n$-dimensional del Pezzo variety $X_n$, denoted by $\deg(X_n)$, is the integer given by $(\frac{1}{n-1})^n(-K_{X_n})^n$.
+It should be noted that the degree of a $3$-dimensional del Pezzo variety does not exceed $8$ (see \cite[Chapters~2 and~3]{iskovskikh2010algebraic}).